-If you are charged with Minor in Consumption, Underage Consumption of Alcohol or Minor in Possession, it is important that you contact an experienced Tempe DUI attorney to discuss your legal options.
+If you are charged with Minor in Consumption, Underage Consumption of Alcohol or Minor in Possession, it is important that you contact an experienced Phoenix DUI attorney to discuss your legal options.
 A conviction can result in long lasting consequences and an attorney can discuss possible defense strategies to employ in order to minimize the negative impact of having a conviction on your record.
 A criminal record can impact a college student's eligibility for scholarships and loans and may also jeopardize future career aspirations, particularly licensed professions.
 Penalties for Minor in Consumption can include:

 - Driver’s license suspension for up to 2 years

 - Community work service

 In addition to Minor in Consumption violations, the Firm also represents young adults in other underage alcohol violations including Underage DUI, Underage Drinking, Public Intoxication, Open Container/Possession, and False ID charges.
 Penalties associated with these types of alcohol violations can include jail time, fines, court costs, suspension of driver's license, alcohol classes, community work service and a criminal record.
 In addition to criminal prosecution and associated penalties, an underage alcohol violation can also result in suspension/expulsion from school and or athletic teams, as many high schools, colleges, and athletic departments have 'zero tolerance' policies.
 Attorney Trent Buckallew has represented numerous high school and college students, including many ASU students, in underage drinking related violations and understands the impact a conviction can have on a student's educational and future career aspirations.
 He is committed to zealously defending young adults in order to protect their rights and ensure whenever possible that educational and career goals are not jeopardized as a result of this type of conviction.Contact Phoenix Underage DUI Attorney